Hospital (general) Licensing and Certification Program

 A hospital is a health care facility that generally is an institution, a place, a building, or an agency that holds out to the general public that it is operated for hospital purposes and that it provides care, accommodations, facilities, and equipment, in connection with the services of a physician, to individuals who may need medical or surgical services.

 Any facility that meets the definition of a hospital found in Indiana Code 16-18-2-179 must be licensed by the Indiana State Department of Health (ISDH) on an annual basis.

 The ISDH monitors the health care quality of hospitals through the licensure process.
-ISDH surveyors visit hospitals annually for licensure inspections or more often if complaints are filed about a hospital.
+ISDH surveyors visit hospitals regularly in accordance with rules under IC 16-21-1-10 for licensure inspections or more often if complaints are filed about a hospital.

 Announcements / Current News

 Contact the Program